FloRichardAloeCorp/FloRichardAloeCorp/README.md

 ## Hi there 👋

+Nice to see you!

+I'm currently co-founders of the web agency [Aloe](https://github.com/Aloe-Corporation).
+Most of my work is located there !

+If you wan't to learn more about me, give an eye on the [vfs](https://github.com/FloRichardAloeCorp/vfs) project 👀.

 <!--
 **FloRichardAloeCorp/FloRichardAloeCorp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.